FlowersDoBloom/A3_Programming/README.md

 How to play

-W,A,S,D - For movement
+W - Forward
+A - Left
+S - Backwards
+D - Right
 Q - Toggle Flashlight
 P - Pause
 E - To interact

-The goal is to reach the end of each puzzle.
+The goal is to reach the end of each puzzle and walk into the metal wall.

+Sound effects from:
+ZapSplat